-Registration for all credit-free programs is done by phone or fax, in person, or by mail.
-Courses are open to everyone, regardless of prior educational background, on a "first-come, first-served" basis.
+Registration for courses offered through the Continuing Education Division may be done in person, by fax or by mail.
+Credit-free courses are open to everyone, regardless of educational background, on a "first-come, first-served" basis.
 Courses may be taken individually or as part of a planned program of study.
+For registration information, call 647-6242.